-Press down the rocker switch on the dashboard to actuate the optional transmission retarder.
-Refer to "Other Features" chapter 4.
+Press down rocker switch to activate the transmission retarder.
+Refer to "Steering Controls" Column in this chapter.

-Operating The Retarder Using The Hand Lever:
+Operating The Retarder Using The Hand Lever

 With the retarder activated (retarder switch depressed) and the accelerator pedal released, move the output retarder lever clockwise from the first to the sixth position.
 The efficiency for each position is as follows: